aisyahrostam/SoftwareQualityCA/SCRUM-Task-Estimation.md

  5. Big/Uncertain/Small

 ## Planning Poker
 The **Planning Poker Technique** involes an agreement from the Scrum Team on the estimations of the User Stories while ensuring everbody has a say.
 Everybody is given a set of cards with numbers of the Fibonacci sequence on them.
 The higher the value, the higher the task estimation.
 When everybody is ready, each team member chooses a card to submit and explains their reasoning, and using the combined perspective of the team, the estimation is agreed upon.
+For example, team members may choose a card with a low number for an item they believe can be completed quickly and the team members can then discuss the item before agreeing on which single card best matches each item.

 <p  align="center">
     <img alt="Planning Poker" src="https://blog.boguszewski.net/wp-content/uploads/2017/03/xestymation.png.pagespeed.ic.kqSPl7RUlX.png"> </img>